scottcorgan/bundles/README.md

 # bundles

-Flexible standalone middleware stacker with hooks
+Flexible standalone middleware stacker with hooks.
+This is useful for bundling together functionality as one standalone middleware for use with other modules like [Connect](https://www.npmjs.org/package/connect) or [Express](https://www.npmjs.org/package/express).

+Bundles provides hooks so that you can inject functionality after the middleware has been bundled together.
+This is useful for third parties to hook into your bundled middleware.

 ## Install